smlhelp/book/docs/start/common.md

 ## Print-line Debugging

 SMLNJ defines the function `print : string -> unit` which outputs the passed string.
-We can use val declarations to in let expressiosn to print out a message while we are computing some result:
+We can use val declarations in let expressions to print out a message while we are computing some result:

 ```sml
 let